KnpLabs/KnpGaufretteBundle/README.markdown

 ## Download the bundle

-You can download an archive of the bundle and unpack it in the `vendor/bundles/Knplabs/Bundle/GaufretteBundle` directory of your application.
+You can download an archive of the bundle and unpack it in the `vendor/bundles/Knp/Bundle/GaufretteBundle` directory of your application.

 If you are versioning your project with git, you had better to embed it as a submodule:

-    $ git submodule add https://github.com/knplabs/GaufretteBundle.git vendor/bundles/Knplabs/Bundle/GaufretteBundle
+    $ git submodule add https://github.com/knplabs/KnpGaufretteBundle.git vendor/bundles/Knp/Bundle/GaufretteBundle

 ## Add the namespace in the autoloader

-If the `Knplabs` namespace is not already defined in your autoloader, you must add it:
+If the `Knp` namespace is not already defined in your autoloader, you must add it:

 ``` php
 <?php